Farthest Frontier 1.0 Review: A Deep and Beautiful City Builder That Tests Your Survival Skills

 Community and Developer Support

-Crate Entertainment has built a strong reputation for supporting its games — and Farthest Frontier continues that trend.
-The developers actively engage with the community, fix bugs quickly, and regularly roll out patches.
+Crate Entertainment has a good track record of solid post-launch support for its games — and Farthest Frontier is no exception.
+Developers are highly active with the community, fixing bugs rapidly and consistently releasing patches.

-Players often highlight how responsive Crate is to feedback, with the 1.0 update being a major leap forward from its Early Access version.
+Players tend to compliment just how responsive Crate is to feedback, and the 1.0 update is a significant improvement over its Early Access incarnation.

 Player Impressions